biobricks/blast-level/README.md

   path: undefined, // directory to use for storing BLAST db
   autoUpdate: true, // rebuild blast database when db is changed
   updateOnOpen: true, // rebuild blast database when db is opened
-  binPath: undefined, // if BLAST+ commands not in PATH specify bin directory here
+  binPath: '', // if BLAST+ commands are not in PATH specify bin directory here
   debug: false // enable debug output
 });
 ```